ryanramage/cabal-state/README.md

 -------

 Xstate allows for functions to execute as gaurd conditions, to compute state, and to have some side effects.
-Currently, we run all code in a [vm2](https://github.com/patriksimek/vm2) sandbox, and only allow access to the console.
+Currently, we run all code in a [vm2](https://github.com/patriksimek/vm2) sandbox, and only allow access to the console, and the things needed to mutate xstate context.

 Its very important in a distributed environment that the state machine is side effect free.
 For example, adding fetch to the sandbox would cause many issues.

 Creating The MachineDfn